What Is Titration?

-Therefore a sound knowledge of the concepts of moles and equivalents is mandatory before studying about titration.
-In this article, wherever required, the above said concepts are brushed for the convenience.
+Therefore, a sound knowledge of the concepts of moles and equivalents is mandatory before studying titration.
+In this article, wherever required, the above-said concepts are included for convenience.

 Types of Titrations

-Depending at the types of reactions involved titrations can be classified as follows.
+Depending on the types of reactions involved, titrations can be classified as follows: